Frequently Asked Questions About Trusts

 Los Angeles Trust Attorney

 Do you have questions about trusts, how they work, and whether or not a trust should be a part of your overall financial plan?
-Attorney David A. Shapiro enjoys helping people learn about and establish the long-term financial security that they and their families deserve.
-When looking for the right Los Angeles trust lawyer to advise you on how to proceed, you're going to want someone with exceptional skill and superior qualifications.
+Attorney David A. Shapiro enjoys helping people learn about the long-term financial security that they and their families deserve.
+When looking for the right Los Angeles trust litigation lawyer to advise you on how to proceed, you're going to want someone with exceptional skill and superior qualifications.

 What is a revocable living trust?